Design History

 I have no idea, however, why I decided to with the very angry looking avatar for this portion of my website’s history.
 Either way, you can take a look at this design here.

-In July 2018 I decided to ditch Ghost and return to my roots with WordPress.
-I also got rid of the awful avatar and flipped it to something similar to the avatar I still use today.
+In July 2018 I decided to ditch Ghost and return to WordPress.
+I also got rid of the angry Kev avatar and flipped it to a minimal one I'd created.

-I also decided to double-down on the disgusting orange colour.
+I also decided to double-down on the awful orange colour.
 I have no idea why, I’m clearly an idiot.

 I was using a custom theme that I had built on top of Less that I dubbed, More or Less.
 I really liked this design; the typography was nice, and the site had very little bloat.
 Take a look yourself.

 Yes, that’s right.
-I kept the sickly orange for a third iteration of my website history.
-I decided I didn’t want to maintain my own theme any more, so bought a really nice looking theme off the shelf.
+I kept the sickly orange for a third iteration of my website.
+I decided I didn’t want to maintain my own theme any more, so bought a nice off the shelf theme from Theme Forest.

-The theme is called Alia and is still available over on Theme Forest today.
-It’s a great looking theme, but it does include more bloat that I’d like these days.
-I just ruined it with the sickly orange colour.
+The theme is called Alia and is still available today.
+It’s a great looking theme, but it does include more bloat that I’d like.
+And yep, I ruined it with the sickly orange colour.

 Even more white space now.
 Nice typography and imagery, but in hindsight, I think the text should have had more contrast.
 If you want to have a look at this design, here you go.